EtharaOrion/kaiju-samples/README.md

 - **Limitations.**
   - **Single-model release.** Trajectories cover Claude Opus 4.8 only; no second model for tier calibration.
-  - **Verifier outputs not bundled.** Per-stage rewards must be reproduced by running `tests/test.sh` against a stage's submission; they are not shipped as files in this drop.
-  - **Expert-heavy composition.** Half the corpus (10 of 20) sits in the Expert tier, where mean pass rate is near zero; per-tier means on small n carry real variance.
   - **Trace size skew.** Test-stage traces embed full test feedback and can reach ~430 MB (`erg`); plan storage accordingly (~32 GB for the full clone via Git LFS).
   - **Contamination.** The underlying repositories are public; whether specific code appeared in